 Posted by u/Cornishkilla

-8) When one character who’s an expert in some field stops to explain the most basic concepts of that field to another character who’s also an expert on the same subject.
+8) When one character who is an expert in some field stops to explain the most basic concepts of that particular field to another character who’s also an expert.

 Posted by u/sad_jeb

 9) Unnecessary and bad CGI.
 It shows lazy filmmaking and annoys the viewers.

 10) When a hacker takes 20 seconds to disable a country’s entire infrastructure using his furious typing skills.